CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-08-navigating-the-ecosystem.markdown

 The dev container seems to also provides a nix setup, although it's not the easiest thing to use.
 I found for example that the default (nix-devshell) terminal wouldn't launch and I had to select bash terminal instead, and within that run everything as root.
 This also has a submodule of cheriot-rtos, but it's a fork that has a few Sonata changes waiting to be upstreamed.

+### Connecting up a Sonata Board
+[From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html) covers how to extend a dev container to include a Sonata board.

+If you're going to be running any of the cheriot-rtos examples with console output then you also need to run a terminal emulator such as [picocom](https://linux.die.net/man/8/picocom) or [putty](https://www.putty.org/) on whichever tty / COM port the Sonata board is connected to.